cruffenach/Python-AppDotNet/README.md

 	# python appdotnet.py authenticate <client_id>

-* This will open your web browser at a "x-appdotnethelper:///" url take note of the access token.
+* This will try to open your web browser at a "x-appdotnethelper:///#access_token=xxxxxxx" url take note of the access token.

-	# python appdotnet.py set-accesstoken <access_token>
+	# python appdotnet.py accesstoken <access_token>

 * You should be good now, fetch the last batch of global posts